sanjidasuchi/portfolio/_pages/about.md

   - /about/
   - /about.html
 ---

+      👧 I'm a first year graduate student in the University of Salzburg at the Erasmus Mundus Joint Master (EMJM) <br>

+      📚 My research interests are Remote Sensing, GIS, Urban Planning, Climate Change, Environmental Engineering. <br>

+      🙋‍♀️I am also interested in assisting others on their path in the world of Digital Earth and academia.<br>

 <div style="display: flex; align-items: center;">
   <!-- Right Side: Text -->
   <div style="flex: 1; padding: 20px;">